govindgnair23/SAR_to_Trxns/README.md

 - Support parallel processing for large-scale SAR analysis

 ### Key Capabilities
-- **Entity Resolution**: Automatically identifies and resolves entity references across complex narratives
+- **Entity Extraction and Resolution**: Automatically identifies and resolves entity references within narratives
-- **Transaction Synthesis**: Converts narrative descriptions into structured transaction records
-- **Parallel Processing**: Handles multiple SAR documents simultaneously
+- **Trxn Generation**: Use Tools judiciously to simulate a large volume of trxns or extract trxns faithfully if fully specified.
 - **Evaluation Framework**: Built-in metrics and validation for accuracy assessment

 ---